aac-dot/LeetCode/README.md

 # LeetCode

-Repository to store code to resolve challenges in [leetcode] (https://leetcode.com/)
+Repository to store code to resolved challenges in [leetcode] (https://leetcode.com/)